doke05c/Tetris-BootlegJigsaw/README.md

 Afia: I added t-spin detection, where text is displayed when a t-spin occurs, and atleast one rotation is necessary for a t-spin, and score is incrimented accordingly.

+<b>6/11/22:</b>

+David: Changed out the time pieces take to settle on the board once they cannot move anymore due to gravity.

 </p>
   <h6> end of ReadME </h6>
   <a href="https://github.com/doke05c/Tetris-BootlegJigsaw/blob/main/README.md#tetris-bootlegjigsaw">Jump to Start</a>